 - My Final Thoughts After This First Look At Theme Builder

 First off, unlike Thrive Architect, Theme Builder actually goes in as your theme.
 This is NOT a plugin.
 This is your theme.

-Theme Builder is available to all Thrive Themes members as part of their plan, making the membership even more valuable than it already was.
-However, Theme Builder is also now available as a stand-alone purchase without membership.
+Theme Builder is available to all Thrive Suite members as part of their plan, making the membership even more valuable than it already was.

 When you install one of the Theme Builder themes via their Product Manager, it will automatically download and install Theme Builder.
 The first theme they have released on this new platform is called ShapeShift.

 When you select ShapeShift to install it, it will auto-select TWO things to install: Theme Builder and ShapeShift itself.

 One thing to keep in mind is that the moment you install Thrive Theme Builder via their Product Manager plugin, it automatically activates.
 For this reason, this is NOT something you should do on your primary website unless you want your live site looking like the default theme for Theme Builder.